Love at First Sight (Kylie Minogue song): Chart performance

 "Love at First Sight" debuted and peaked at number two on the UK Singles Chart, being stalled from the top spot by Elvis Presley and JXL's remix of "A Little Less Conversation".
-The single was certified gold by the British Phonographic Industry (BPI) for sales and streams of 400,000 units.
+The single was certified Platinum by the British Phonographic Industry (BPI) for sales and streams of 600,000 units.
 In Australia, the single peaked at number three on the ARIA Singles Chart.
-It stayed in the charts for eight weeks and achieved a platinum certification by the Australian Recording Industry Association (ARIA) for shipments of 70,000 units.
+It stayed in the charts for eight weeks and achieved a Platinum certification by the Australian Recording Industry Association (ARIA) for shipments of 70,000 units.
 In New Zealand, the single debuted at number 45 on the RIANZ Singles Chart and ultimately peaked at number nine.
 It stayed in the charts for 18 weeks and was certified gold by the Recording Industry Association of New Zealand (RIANZ) for sales of 7,500 units.
 In the United States, "Love at First Sight" peaked at number 23 on the Billboard Hot 100, which became her third highest-charting single behind her 1988 single "The Loco-Motion" (number three) and her 2001 single "Can't Get You Out of My Head" (number seven).
 The single also peaked at number one on the Dance Club Play chart and number ten on the Mainstream Top 40 chart.
 In Canada, the single peaked at number five, and has sold more than 134,000 units, becoming Minogue's second best-selling single in that country according to Nielsen SoundScan.